GoogleCloudPlatform/ai-platform-samples/training/README.md

 You can use the following features:

  - Running a training job using many different machine types
+ - Use custom Docker containers with your preferred ML Framework
  - Use GPUs
  - Use TPUs
  - Hyperparameter tuning